 Reviews recommend Phone Power primarily for its pricing -- $20 per month, or less with a contract ($17 per month for a year or $15 a month for two years).
 Local and long distance calling within the U.S. and Canada are included in these plans.
-However, Vonage (*Est. $10 to $25 per month) now offers basic plans that cost less.
+However, Vonage (Est. $12 per month and up) now offers basic plans that cost less.
 Phone Power includes a virtual second line so two people can be on the phone at the same time, and international calls are priced very competitively, with 60 minutes of free calling to selected countries.
 Reviews say call quality and basic features compare favorably with those of Vonage, but technical support gets mixed reviews.
-The same is true for Ooma (*Est. $200), but Ooma can be even less expensive, since once you buy the hardware domestic calls are free forever.
+The same is true for Ooma (Est. $150 for hardware), but Ooma can be even less expensive, since once you buy the hardware domestic calls are free forever.

 We found the best reviews of Phone Power at DSLReports.com, where editors update their consolidated ratings weekly, based on the past six months of users' reviews.
 Phone Power is in first place in the 2012 VoIP providers roundup at TopTenReviews.com.
 We found even more reviews from users at VoipReview.org, but comparisons aren't as clear there.
 Fewer users review Phone Power at WhichVoIP.com, but the comments are still useful.
 Reviews at three other sites recommend Phone Power but don't document any testing.

-Phone Power is one of the top-rated VoIP providers here, one of only four services earning a Gold award, based on positive user-written reviews over the past six months.
-Over 170 users review Phone Power, mostly praising its features, call quality and technical support.
+Phone Power is one of the top-rated VoIP providers here, one of only a few services earning a Gold award, based on positive user-written reviews over the past six months.
+Over 180 users review Phone Power, mostly praising its features, call quality and technical support.

 Briefly comparing several VoIP providers, this review recommends trying Phone Power since it offers the most for the money and you can try it for a month without further obligation.

-Review: Internet Phone Service Plans, Editors of Calling-Plans.com
+Review: Internet Phone Service Plans, Editors of Calling-Plans.com, Not dated

 7. My Rate Plan